Introduction

 FAQs

-Yes, most people tolerate it well long-term, but consult a doctor if taking other medications.
+Most people can tolerate it well in the long-term, but consult a doctor when other medications are taken.

-It may slow hair loss and support regrowth by blocking DHT, especially in early stages.
+It may possibly even help to prevent hair loss and promote growth by inhibiting DHT, particularly in the early stages.